quephird/fun-with-query-expressions/index.md

 ### Selecting an example schema

-I used the Suppliers/Parts schema from C.J.Date's famous textbook: http://c2.com/cgi/wiki?SupplierPartsDatabase I then decided to experiment putting one set of data in an Excel file, another in code as an array of F# records, and the third in a proper database table.
+I used the well-known Suppliers/Parts schema used in many of C.J.
+Date's textbooks; you can read more it here: http://c2.com/cgi/wiki?SupplierPartsDatabase I then decided to experiment putting one set of data in an Excel file, another in code as an array of F# records, and the third in a proper database table.

 ### Create an Excel spreadsheet and reference it as a datasource